 Since high-end furnaces are more energy-efficient, the Environmental Protection Agency and the Department of Energy are big proponents.
 Homeowners can earn rebates and tax breaks.
 The federal government bestows an Energy Star label upon energy-efficient furnaces.
 Generally, a furnace must be at least 85 percent efficient to get the Energy Star seal.
 Rebates vary by state and the efficiency rating of your new system.
 Research the current program before you buy, as factoring in savings can bring the cost of a premium heating system significantly closer to that of a budget system.

 High-end furnace brands are more likely to outlive budget brands as a result of higher quality components.
 These components are also less likely to require quarterly maintenance, although it is still a recommendation for many systems.

 Warranties for premium brands can also be extended for many more years than budget furnaces and cover both the cost of equipment breakdowns and heater repairs and installation.

 A premium brand such as Trane includes a limited warranty for most furnaces of 20 years on the heat exchanger, 5 years on internal parts, and 10 years on functional parts within the furnace.
 However, an extended warranty can also be purchased, covering the future cost of any labor for repairs and parts within 10 years.

 Investigate the average cost of repairs for the furnace brand and model before making a final decision.

 Range of Choices within Brands

-At the same time, a premium brand may own and manufacturer budget brands in the same factory, simply with a different brand name, a lower price, less efficiency and fewer sizing options.
+At the same time, a premium brand may own and manufacture budget brands in the same factory, simply with a different brand name, a lower price, less efficiency, and fewer sizing options.

 List of Budget Furnace Brands